 I recently got into a small fight with my good friend.
 Reason?
 He had just gone through a pregnancy scare (Yes men do also go through these things)…But then, his worry was not the possibility of getting an unplanned for child, but having a child with that particular woman.
 ‘Certainly not the type of genes I want for my babies’…he said.
 Offended (more as a woman than a friend), I gave him some short tiff on how vain he was, asked him why he was with her in the first place and reminded him to keep his mentality that he was God’s gift to women in check.
 (Sorry by the way).
 Thinking about it later though, I realized that we all trend on such acute double standards at one point or another.
 We possibly have been with people who we either feel are not good enough for us or vice versa.We settle and compromise, but conveniently hope that somewhere along the way, we will get better.
 That our prince charming or our fairy tale princess will appear and sweep us off our feet and eventually find our happy ending.
 We consider the possibility of marrying our current partners with faint hopelessness.
 We cannot admit that we are dragging them along to a future that possibly does not exist, or a future that we do not necessarily look forward to.
 But we keep the options open so that in the unfortunate case that our happy ending does not eventually show up, we will have a fall back plan.

-We know what he is capable of doing judging from the kind of things he claims to have done for his ex, he has conveniently talked about the kind of life he ‘leads’, his potential, and his grand life scheme.
+We know what he is capable of doing judging from his talk, he has conveniently chipped in the kind of life he ‘leads’, his potential, and his grand life scheme.
 He has mastered the art of talking about his life plans alluringly and he is gifted with the striking ability to make you buy into his dream and vision.
 Complementarily, as a woman, you have the natural ability to buy into a man’s dreams blindly and to believe all his promises.
 The world temporarily stops when you meet a man who tickles your fancy. #husbandmaterialalert#suitablefatherformychildrenalert#weddingbells#patiencepays and all those sappy hashtags.

 Speaking of which, I cannot possibly end this without mentioning this in passing.
 Ladies, do not become a gold digger in the name of being a high maintenance woman or having standards.
 In fact, run if you find yourself deep in a lifestyle you cannot sustain if the relationship tumbled.
 If the only financial decision you are involved in is the sort of gift you get, you clearly do not belong there, and if you do, you are part of his wealth/property.
-There will come a point when life decisions will become weighty, when you will not be judged by the ability to receive gifts but by your ability to hold the home together and remain grounded.
+There will come a point when life decisions will become weighty, when you will not be judged by the ability to receive gifts but by your ability to add value and hold the home together while remaining subtly grounded.

 …But perhaps, the problem is never who we date really, but the motives behind which we date.Good luck in finding your genuine happy endings.